Top Things to Do in Colchester With Kids

 Wander through the Gnome Magic Garden

 One of the more unique things to do in Colchester with kids is a visit to the Gnome Magic Garden.
 Wander through gardens and

 get freaked out delight in the large collection of gnomes.
 There are over 800 of the wee guys dotted around the two and a half acres of grassland.
 Play hide and seek with the little ones and see how many you can spy.
 Refreshments are available in the tearoom when the gnome spotting gets tiresome.
 There are many things to do and places to visit in Essex and this one might be up there with the most unusual.

-For when the clouds are grey and you’re entirely sick of carrying your progeny around the streets, pay over the odds for a mug that they will paint terribly and you will have to use until they are 18.
-Blue Owl has a selection of pottery from plates you can’t eat off and cups that aren’t quite right in your hand.
+For when the clouds are grey and you’re entirely sick of carrying your progeny around the streets, pay over the odds for a mug that they will paint terribly and you will have to use until they're 18.
+Blue Owl has a selection of pottery from plates you can’t eat off and cups that aren’t quite right in your hand, but they're all made with a whole lot of love.
 Perfect.

 If diesel locomotives are your bag, then a day at the East Anglian Railway Museum will be like all your Christmases have come at once.
 With less gravy.
-The Victorian Goods Shed is dripping in memorabilia, trains are fully restored and the tracks are complete with working signal boxes.
-Every so often the railway hosts ‘Kids Run The Railway’ days (snappy) and let the little ones work as train guards for the day and operate the gates and signal boxes.
+The Victorian Goods Shed is dripping in memorabilia, trains are fully restored, and the tracks are complete with working signal boxes.
+Every so often the railway hosts ‘Kids Run The Railway’ days (snappy), letting the little ones work as train guards for the day and operate the gates and signal boxes.
 Perfect for any budding Fat Controllers.